 The emissions of commercial flights are comparable throughout the world because there are few airplane manufacturers; while occupancy rates differ depending on days and route, the nature of for-profit businesses means on average it will be fairly consistent.

 The efficiency of electric vehicles depends largely on the underlying electric grid that supports them.
-In Canada, it would be different from province to province but lower than in the UK since on average our electricity includes more renewable energy due to the significant amount of hydro power in Canada compared to other countries.
+In Canada, it would be different from province to province, but emissions would be lower than in the UK since on average our electricity includes more renewable energy due to the significant amount of hydropower in Canada compared to other countries.

 This information should help us put all of these modes of transportation and factors into perspective.
 It is likely that, similar to Canada, these numbers have various issues, such as vehicle accessories not being taken into consideration, but the big picture should remain valid.